The Aboriginal Art Directory (AAD) was established with the following vision:

 The AAD supports Aboriginal Art Centres and also acquires artworks from its own established sources from within the industry.
 We do not as a rule buy from individuals who write in with artworks for sale.

 Artworks offered are from Aboriginal Art's Top 200 (including top ranked artists) through to emerging artists, with impeccable Provenance.
-Some artworks over $AUD5000 include one free Insurance Valuation (issued within 12-months of your purchase by their AAD Accredited Fine Arts Valuer (PI insurance)).

 No material within the Aboriginal Art Directory is to be used to establish, maintain or provide, or assist in establishing, maintaining or providing your own publications, Internet site or other means of distribution.